Top nanny tax questions for “household employers” aka parents

 The parents also may be eligible to use their dependent care Flexible Spending Account (FSA) to pay their child care expenses.
 An employer-sponsored dependent care FSA allows the parent to save up to $5,000 pre-tax to use toward expenses.
 Any pre-tax FSA benefits are subtracted from expenses used for the child care credit.
 A tax professional can help parents maximize their child care tax benefits.

-What forms do household employers need and where do they submit them?
+What nanny tax forms do household employers need and where do they submit them?

 Parents will need to file Schedule H with their own federal income tax return which reports Social Security, Medicare, unemployment tax and any income tax withheld from their nanny’s wages.